rosasam17/RT5000/README.md

 7.
    Functional: The soup will have optional toppings.

-   Non-functional: Each topping will disperse a half cup of whichever topping is chosen.
+   Non-functional: Each topping will disperse a half cup of whichever topping is chosen right after the recipie is made.
    <br>

 8.